 We are dedicated to the positive transformation of Tremont Street in Mission Hill.
 The location of the Laneway will create a unique new outdoor space that can benefit the neighborhood and surrounding small businesses.

 May 16, 2019: The Boston Planning and Development Agency approved the project.
 The BPDA Board Memo can be found below.

-May 10, 2018: The BPDA sponsored a Community Meeting to provide neighbors with the opportunity to comment about the redesign of the project.
+April 29, 2019: The BPDA sponsored a community meeting at the to provide neighbors with an opportunity to comment on the another redesign of the project.
 The presentation given can be found below.